Todos Juntos Podemos Parar el SIDA

 Todos Juntos Podemos Parar el SIDA (English: Together We Can Stop AIDS) is a mural created by American artist and social activist Keith Haring in 1989.
-The mural was painted to raise awareness to the AIDS epidemic.
+The mural was painted to raise awareness of the AIDS epidemic.
 It is located next to the Museu d'Art Contemporani de Barcelona museum in the El Raval neighbourhood of Barcelona.

 Background

 Raised in Kutztown, Pennsylvania, Haring moved to New York City to attend the School of Visual Arts in 1978.
 By the early 1980s, he was drawing graffiti in the New York City Subway, which led to him receiving exhibitions at art galleries.
 Between 1982 and 1989, Haring created more than 50 public works internationally.

 Haring was openly gay and when the AIDS epidemic in the U.S. began, he used his work to advocate for safe sex.
 He was diagnosed with HIV/AIDS in 1987.
 He told Rolling Stone in 1989: "AIDS has made it even harder for people to accept, because homosexuality has been made to be synonymous with death.
 It's a justifiable fright with people that are just totally uninformed and therefore ignorant."
 In 1989, he created the Keith Haring Foundation to provide funding for AIDS organizations and children's programs.
 Haring died of AIDS-related complications on February 16, 1990.